josephcotterchio/my-digital-store-app/README.md

 # A React app built with a static JSON file.
-THe assignment was to approximate a site like Netflix or Hulu.
+The assignment was to approximate a site like Netflix or Hulu.
 For educational purposes only.